isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-Time forgotten Trades.md

 <img src="/images/vol-9-issue-4/forgottentrades/bg.jpg">
 A barbershop along a five-foot way at Wayang Street in 1986. <i>Ronni Pinsler collection, courtesy of National Archives of Singapore.</i></div>

-The Streets of Chinatown, Little India and the arterial roads encircling the Central Business District were once crammed cheek by jowl with shophouses, street vendors and roadside stallholders peddling a mind-boggling variety of goods and services.
+The streets of Chinatown, Little India and the arterial roads encircling the Central Business District were once crammed cheek by jowl with shophouses, street vendors and roadside stallholders peddling a mind-boggling variety of goods and services.
 These traditional peddlers are now virtually extinct — economic progress and urbanisation having dealt a death blow to these small-time trading activities.

 From the late 19th to the early 20th centuries, there was a continuous influx of unskilled immigrants from China, India and Southeast Asia who came to seek their fortunes in Singapore.
 Many had minimal or no education, meagre possessions and limited funds.
 Some were already skilled tinsmiths, goldsmiths, locksmiths, seal carvers, image carvers, boat makers, and mask and dragon makers while others with more artistic inclinations had been trained as portrait and photo artists, opera actors and actresses, glove puppeteers and calligraphers.
 Others picked up various trades after they arrived in Singapore by serving as apprentices to local barbers, cobblers, furniture restorers and clog makers.